tshepang/blog/content/computing/Rust week of 2015-07-03.rst

   closure stuff than I cared for:
   **FnOnce**, **FnMut**, and **Fn**.

+- I added some examples__ of array usage to API docs

 - I also made `some improvements`__ to the RFC on coercions